The Majestic Monthly

 In addition to having a pet carrier on hand and a vet on call, be sure to stock your medicine cabinet with these invaluable emergency items:

-bullet An antiseptic wash.
+bullet An antiseptic or wound wash.

 bullet A bottle of hydrogen peroxide.